lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/3_Lesson_3/index.md

 ![default](/images/graphics/buttonled1.jpg)

 Then connect the 5V and ground pins ont he arduino to the breadboard.
-Notice that the arduino is not connected to any power source.
+Notice that the arduino is not connected to any power source at this time.

 ![default](/images/graphics/buttonled2.jpg)